learn-co-curriculum/careers-building-an-online-network/README.md

 * **Explain why.** After briefly introducing yourself, share why you’re reaching out to them.
 Make your intent crystal clear (i.e. Do you want to learn about the reader’s technical background?
 Are you interested in whether the company is hiring? etc.)

 * **Find a commonality.** If possible, find some kind of mutual connection (“I also know Sally!”), interest (“I’m a Vegan, too.”), location (“In fact, I went to college in Boston!
-I loved it there.”), etc. When you can’t find something personal, use code and/or interest in the company as a mutual ground.
+I loved it there.”), etc. When you can’t find something personal, use your passion for your craft and/or interest in the company as a mutual ground.

 * **Show interest.** In them, their job, their blog, company, industry, etc. Be specific about what it is you’re interested in.
 If you like a person’s blog, cite a specific post they wrote and why it resonated with you.